Editorial Policies

 Open Access Policy

-The Polytechnic J. publishes peer-reviewed research articles in open access, which means that they are freely accessible and readable in an easily accessible format globally.
+The Polytechnic Journal publishes peer-reviewed research articles in open access, which means that they are freely accessible and readable in an easily accessible format globally.
 The articles are available under a Creative Commons Attribution-Non Commercial-NoDerivs license, allowing for non-commercial reuse of the work with proper accreditation.

 The journal also publishes articles under a Creative Commons Attribution Non-Commercial license, which allows for non-commercial reuse with accreditation and requires permission for commercial use.
-Authors who submit papers to the Polytechnic J. under the CC-BY-NC-ND license are required to sign an Open Access license agreement and pay a fee to make their paper freely available online.
+Authors who submit papers to the Polytechnic Journal under the CC-BY-NC-ND license are required to sign an Open Access license agreement and pay a fee to make their paper freely available online.
 Users are allowed to reproduce, distribute, or display these articles as long as the original authorship is properly and fully attributed, and the journal is recognized as the original place of publication.
 The authors are also allowed to deposit the final electronic version of the article in an institutional subject source provided they include a link to the published version of the article on the journal's website and the journal is credited as the original place of publication.

 The goal of this policy is to promote open access to original works of all types for personal, research, and educational use but not for commercial use.